Freedom Lane: Good Da’Quarius Hunting

 “I guess you kids are all up to speed,” Mr. Hessman said.
 “Who can tell me what page we were on in our books?”

 “Da’ last one!”
 Da’Qluarius yelled.
 The class erupted with laughter.

 “How about we turn to page one?”
 Mr. Hessman said, turning the classes laugher into moans.
 He looked at the class chart.
 “Da’Quarius, why don’t you start reading from the first sentence.”

 Da’Quarius sighed and began to read from the book.
 After four sentences, Mr. Hessman threw his book against the chalkboard.
 The entire class jumped at the sound.
 Da’Quarius stopped reading.
 “This stuff is boring!
 Close your books.
 I want to hear what you, as America’s future, think of what’s going on in the world today.”

 The class looked at Mr. Hessman as he started back into their faces.

 “Can anyone tell me what they think about the conflict going on between the Ukraine and Romania and what it means for the European and Russian industries?”
 Mr. Hessman asked.

 “Well I’ll tell you,” Mr. Hessman said, kicking his book under his desk.
 “It all started back in the late nineties when a man names Fatmir Alovabochzect was assassinated by the very government that swore to protect him…”

-After a very frank (and a little disturbing) discussion between Mr. Hessman and his class, the bell rang and class was dismissed.
-“Read chapter three and four for homework,” Mr. Hessman said.
+After a frank and a little disturbing discussion between Mr. Hessman and his class, the bell rang, and class was dismissed.
+“Read chapters three and four for homework,” Mr. Hessman said.
 “Turn in the exercises at the end of each chapter by tomorrow.
 Da’Quarius, I’d like you to stay for a moment.”

 “Umma be late to my next class,” Da’Quarius said, walking to Mr. Hessman’s desk with his backpack on one shoulder.